WDI-SEA/jquery-todo-ATX/README.md

 ## Bonus Section!

-#### Congratuation for getting this far, now that you're able to interact with the DOM with your jQuery, let's add these features..
+#### Congratuation for getting this far, now that you're able to interact with the DOM with your jQuery, let's add these features...

 - Add functionality that allows you to mark each item on the list as complete, and/or be deleted from the list.
 - Create a way to edit the name/text of a todo item when you click on it.